Arizona Conservation Corps Crew- Tackle Climate Change Impacts (Winter 2023)- Tucson

 Program and Position Summary:

-Arizona Conservation Corps (AZCC) engages motivated Indigenous young adults, ages 18 - 30, to complete challenging and impactful conservation and service projects throughout the western United States.
+Arizona Conservation Corps (AZCC) engages motivated young adults, ages 18 - 30, to complete challenging and impactful conservation and service projects throughout the western United States.
 Projects may include trail construction & maintenance, habitat improvement, hazardous fuels reduction, re-vegetation, historic preservation, and local environmental service projects.
 AZCC provides opportunities for members to learn about the local environment and issues surrounding conservation.

 AZCC crews work in a variety of National Parks, National Forests, and other public areas.
 Selected members are placed on a crew that will then collaborate to perform project work.
 AZCC is a non-residential program and does not offer housing.
 Gear and equipment rental is available upon request.